Lessons

 Wellness can start in the kitchen.

-Bond with your little ones while you’re whipping up smoothies, creating colorful salads, or baking whole grain muffins.
+Bond with your little ones while whipping up smoothies, creating colorful salads, or baking whole grain muffins.
 At the same time, you can reinforce healthy eating habits.

 From toddlers to teens, there are plenty of age-appropriate tasks your kids can handle in the kitchen.